 Correct local irregularities in the existing surface before placing the first lift of bituminous material.
 If milling is specified, correct local irregularities after milling.
 Apply a tack coat to the surface before correcting the irregularities.
 Use the same type of mix that is required for the subsequent lift.
-Use a pneumatic roller as specified in Section 151.01 A.3.
-"Self-Propelled Pneumatic-Tired Roller" to compact the mix.
+Use self-propelled pneumatic-tired rollers to roll and compact the mix.

 The mix required for correcting local irregularities will be deducted from the total mix used for the project, meaning that the subsequent lift of pavement will be thinner than originally planned.

 Apply a tack coat to the surface and to the exposed edges of longitudinal and transverse joints before placing bituminous pavement.
 Apply a double application of tack coat to longitudinal joints and a minimum of one inch on either side of the joint.
 Apply a tack coat on a previously placed layer or surface of pavement before placing the next lift.